By Craig Kolb, Acentric Marketing Research (Pty) LTD, 9 November 2016

 - A large starting sample of over 3,000 that was added to as the election progressed.

-All-in-all the USC Daybreak survey addressed the various sources of error and bias more effectively than the other polls and so was able to correctly predict the outcome of this election.
+All-in-all the USC Daybreak survey addressed the various sources of error and bias more effectively than the other polls and so was able to correctly predict the outcome of this election (assuming the objective was the prediction of the Electoral College outcome – see more below).
 The only other national poll that led to a prediction in favour of Trump, was the IBD Tipp poll.
+On the other hand, if you assume the objective is to predict the popular vote, then the Rasmussen poll was the most accurate.

 Just to give you an idea of the vast number of issues researchers have to contend with – Figure 1 shows a more complete view of the various sources of error and bias.